mbroadst/rethunk/README.md

 #### Arrays by default, not cursors

-Rethinkdbdash automatically coerce cursors to arrays.
+rethunk automatically coerce cursors to arrays.
 If you need a raw cursor, you can call the `run` command with the option `{cursor: true}` or import the driver with `{cursor: true}`.